Archynetys Live news trend intelligence

 Quick answers

-NATO allies are expected to pledge billions in arms deals and aid for Ukraine.
+The NATO summit in Ankara aims to display unity among allies and to announce new defense pledges, including billions in arms deals and aid for Ukraine.

-What has the NATO Secretary General said regarding Russia?
+What has the NATO secretary general said about Russia?

 Coverage (7)